-Already, Ford is leading the pickup truck segment for the 2018 model year with the F-450 Super Duty.
-This powerhouse’s 4×2 Crew Cab model offers up to 34,000 pounds of gooseneck towing, which equates to 17 tons.
+You may remember that, back in early 2018, Ford started the model year strong in the pickup truck segment with the F-450 Super Duty.
+This powerhouse's 4x2 Crew Cab model offers up to 34,000 pounds of gooseneck towing, which equates to 17 tons.

 The engine behind this best-in-class number is the 6.7-liter Power Stroke V8 diesel.
 With an increase of 10 horsepower and torque from the 2017 engine, this machine cranks out a hefty 450 horsepower and 935 lb-ft of torque.

 Redesigned cylinder heads provide more strength for heavier loads, while fuel and turbo boost calibrations help maximize horsepower and torque.

 Paired to this machine is Ford's renowned TorqShift SelectShift six-speed automatic transmission.
 Progressive range select is included, as well as full manual and tow/haul mode.

 A fully boxed, high-strength steel frame supports the Ford F-450, as do stronger-than-usual axles.
 Not only that, but the four-wheel anti-lock brakes have also been redesigned and are now the largest in the class.

 However, not anyone can take this pickup truck for a joyride.
 It ain't your typical F-150.

 "The 2018 Super Duty has brought a bazooka to a knife fight," said Dave Sullivan, a product analysis manager at AutoPacific.
 "To take full advantage of the F-450's capability, you'll need a commercial driver's license.
 This update comes with major bragging rights.
 You can haul the family and a house behind your truck.
 No other crew cab model can come close to hauling 17 tons."